-14. It would be great to add the link to the Accessories store to the main menu since the section can be accessed only from the cart.
+14. Adding the link to the Accessories store to the main menu would be great since the section can be accessed only from the cart.
 This is a thought-out solution based on the idea that users can buy the necessary accessories when they finish the order.
-However, users who already have Apple devices and need something additional may face problems.
+However, users with Apple devices who need something additional may need help.

 1. The menu should be cropped.

-2. Menu is scrolled right or left.
-More convenient if the icons were smaller and didn’t require scrolling.
+2. The menu is scrolled right or left.
+It would be more convenient if the icons were smaller and didn’t require scrolling.

 3. Again, the main menu is unpinned.
 Causes the same inconveniences as in the desktop version.

-4. Text should be hidden with the help of a drop-down.
-It’s better to display the first paragraph and show the rest after clicking the Read more button.
+4. The text should be hidden with the help of a drop-down.
+It’s better to display the first paragraph and the rest after clicking the Read More button.
 This will significantly reduce the scroll length and positively impact the search engine advertising of the website.

 5. The county selection list should be divided into two columns.